 It’s a skill they need to find the right food to eat.
 As stated, tortoises are foragers who spend most of their time looking for sustenance in the wild.

 Seeing color allows tortoises to identify foods they enjoy, avoid toxic plants or rotten fruits, and find food based on their nutritional needs.

 Without this ability, they’d have to rely solely on their sense of smell.
 Sniffing every plant or fruit to check if it’s good to eat isn’t ideal, especially for slow-moving tortoises.
-They can speed up the process considerably thanks to their amazing color vision.

 What Colors Can Tortoises See?